Loading...

 health information technology

 For the capstone project the student will join a lab and train directly with the research mentor.
-The project should apply Biomedical Data Science techniques learned while in the MSBDS program.
+The project should apply Biomedical Data Science techniques learned while in the MDSAI program.
 Students will work directly with their Capstone Advisor to develop the subject of the capstone project.
 Students must submit a written capstone document and give an oral presentation of the project to the program co-directors and the capstone advisor.
 It is recommended the student have the capstone advisor review the written document before submission.

 The document should be reviewed by the capstone advisor prior to orally presenting the project to the program co-directors.
 The following structure and guidelines are suggested: